tizianoadv/Cloud_Computing_904/TP2 Knative/README.md

-#
+# Monitoring application - IoT

+The application aims to create a serverless function to store and retrieve data in real-time.
+It uses the Knative framework and the Kubernetes Minikube cluster simulator to facilitate the deployment and management of the application.
+Data storage is provided by a Redis database.
+Redis was chosen for its ease of use and ability to store real-time data.
+The application is developed in Python and uses Flask to create a RESTful API that will allow the user to retrieve data stored in the Redis database in the form of JSON files.
+The entire system is deployed in a local environment using Minikube.

-# Prerequisites
+## Prerequisites

-## Install Kubernetes based on your system
-Follow the steps mentioned in the official [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/) to install Kubernetes CLI.
+Follow the steps mentioned in the official [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/) to install Kubernetes CLI

-## Install Knative CLI & Knative cluster using minikube
 Follow the steps mentioned in the official [Knative documentation](https://knative.dev/docs/install/quickstart-install/) to install Knative CLI & Knative cluster using minikube.

 # Memo